 SA 3.3: Training and Implementation of the EL Instructional Program and Master Plan: Staff will collaborate with Site Coordinators to train them on the current strategies on Integrated and Designated ELD, English Learner Roadmap, Blueprints for Effective Leadership, Instruction for our English Learners' future B.E.L.I.E.F.
 Modules, ELPAC, and Seal of Biliteracy.
-Pages 164-165.

-SA 3.4: Inactive and moved to MP.
-Page 165 to 240.
+SA 3.4: Inactive and moved to MP 2.2.

-Additional language was added: SA 5: Teacher Collaboration, Monitoring and Support
+Additional language was added: SA 5: Teacher Collaboration, Monitoring and Support assessments.

-Additional language: To provide educators with opportunities to collaborate within grade level (PLCs) and cross grade level to review relevant and appropriate data to support and enhance effective instructional strategies.
-Teachers will have the opportunity to analyze student data outcomes as the content focus and determine students needs and set goals, focus on instructional strategies and assessments.
 Student who are most at-risk of not meeting grade level standards are our Students With Disabilities, English Learners, Foster Youth, Homeless, and Low-Socioeconomic student groups.
-All of the following student groups are inclusive in our unduplicated student counts: Hispanic, African-American, American Indian, and White which make up a high percentage of our Low-Socioeconomic student groups will provide opportunities for them to offer differentiated instruction based on tier 2 and 3 interventions.
+All of the following student groups are inclusive in our unduplicated student counts: Hispanic, African-American, American Indian, and White which make up a high percentage of our Low-Socioeconomic student numbers.
+The benefits of teachers having time to collaborate and identify the learning needs of their unduplicated student groups will provide opportunities for them to offer differentiated instruction based on tier 2 and 3 interventions.
 School Leaders are an integral part of the PLC model and collaboration with teachers.
 They will be responsible for monitoring collaboration and student learning outcomes for the unduplicated student groups, and offering support while monitoring use of collaboration time.
-(USA PD Day and 2017-2018 STA, plus 3 days) Page
+(USA PD Day and 2017-2018 STA, plus 3 days)